jhancock532/bars.js/README.md

 # An Effortless Music Visualiser Javascript Library

-The key idea behind this library is that you can simply iterate through the `barHeights` array, a property of your created `MusicVisualiser` object, and this contains the heights of conventional music visualiser bars.
+The idea behind this library is that you iterate through the `barHeights` array, (a property of the `MusicVisualiser` object) which contains the heights of conventional music visualiser bars.
 No messing with mathematics, just specify the audio element, load the file into it, and start animating.

 ## Example Use of the Music Visualiser